AlessiaRinaldi/2D-plotter-manipulator/README.md

 ## Getting started

-The project is created to run on MSP432 embedded platform, using the Texas Instruments _DriverLib_ in order to work in a little more high-level way.
+This project is designed for execution on the MSP432 embedded platform, utilizing `Texas Instruments' DriverLib` to operate at a higher abstraction level.
+While the MSP432 can be programmed using Code Composer Studio, this project has been configured to leverage Visual Studio Code with the `PlatformIO extension` due to more familiarity with the tool.

-The MSP432 can be used and coded by the main Texas Instruments IDE, but due to the more confidentiality with Visual Studio Code this project stands thanks to PlatformIO extension.
-PlatformIO is a open-source extension for Visual Studio Code that allows the user to interface with almost every embedded system.
-It is usually used to code Arduino without its own IDE, but it is possible to code also STM32 boards or MSP boards.
+PlatformIO is an open-source extension for Visual Studio Code, providing compatibility with a wide range of embedded systems.
+Although commonly used for Arduino development without its native IDE, it also supports the coding of STM32 and MSP boards.

-Using PlatformIO there is the need to include the DriverLib (not the _msp.h_, PlatformIO includes it by itself!), and it's included int the _lib_ folder.
-In the lib folder there are the sub-folders for every couple composed by header and definition files (.h and .c).
-Due to this organization, every _#include_ of the DriverLib is edited by removing the path of the sub-libraries, becouse they are all in the same folder.
+To facilitate the integration of the DriverLib into the project, it is included in the _lib_ folder.
+Within this folder, sub-folders exist for each pair of header and definition files (.h and .c).
+Consequently, every #include statement for the DriverLib has been modified to exclude the path of the sub-libraries, as they are all housed in the same folder.

-If you want to use this project you only need to install PlatformIO on you Visual Studio Code, clone this repository and open the project from PlatformIO.
-It is all concentrated here.
+To use this project, install PlatformIO on your Visual Studio Code, clone this repository, and open the project from PlatformIO.
+All the necessary components for the MSP432 board are consolidated here.

+An additional element of the project involves the Raspberry Pi 0 W for Human Machine Interaction (HMI).
+The setup requires the necessary connections for serial communcation between the MSP432 and Raspberry Pi, while it's only required to execute the primary Python script _plotter_bot.py_ to initialize and engage with the Telegram Bot.

+Testing of the platform has been conducted on `Raspbian version 11.0` and later, as well as Ubuntu 22.02 and above.
+The prerequisites for the runtime environment include a minimum `Python 3.10 version`, and all additional Python package dependencies.

 ### Files Organization
 ```